Battle of Marne, France

 The First World War

-First contact of the War was made by the 20th Hussars in Belgium on 21st August 1914.
-On 4th August 1914, Britain declared war on..Read More
+The first contact of the War was made by the 20th Hussars in Belgium on 21st August 1914.
+On 4th August 1914, Britain declared..Read More

 Institution of the Regimental Medal

-Commanding Officer, Col Browne-Synge-Hutchinson VC, instituted The Regimental Medal .
-The Commanding Officer, Colonel Browne-Synge-Hutchinson VC (formerly the Major Brown who had won his Victoria..Read More
+The Commanding Officer, Col Browne-Synge-Hutchinson VC, instituted The Regimental Medal .
+The Commanding Officer, Colonel Browne-Synge-Hutchinson VC (formerly the Major Brown who had won..Read More

 The Cavalry reorganises its equipment

-Following lessons learnt from the Boer War, changes in arms and equipment of the cavalry were introduced.
-The short Lee Enfield rifle, as issued to..Read More
+Following lessons learnt from the Boer War, changes in the arms and equipment of the cavalry were introduced.
+The short Lee Enfield rifle, as..Read More

 20th Hussars to South Africa